On Introductions

 Apocalyptic films 2

-In the false twilight of smoke and choking ash, ghostlike figures warm themselves by a pale fire kindled amid the rubble and twisted rebar.
+In the false twilight of smoke and choking ash, ghostlike figures huddle by a pale fire kindled amid the scorched rubble and twisted rebar.

 As a reader, how do you respond to these rhetorical choices?
 Is one more effective than the other?